skahdidev/glowyglasses/README.md

 ## Todo
 ### Bug fixes
 - [ ] Stop stealing input focus on search engine homepages.
+(This bug only exists in Brave Browser)
+- [ ] Citation button not working on some search engine homepages.
 ### Features and Other
 - [ ] Port to Firefox.